lateplate/lateplate.github.io/_posts/2016-06-18-i-went-on-vacation-and-a-funny-thing-happened.md

 First and foremost, use your vacation days — all of them.
 Sounds obvious, but this should not be difficult.
 I don’t care how much your love your job.
 Find a way to use them.
 You’ve earned them and they’re part of your overall compensation, and you’re flushing money down the toilet if you don’t.

-And when you do take those hard-earned vacation days, you need to turn on your internal [work can wait](https://m.signalvnoise.com/basecamp-3--work-can-wait/#.u3obiz87b) mode for the entirety of your vacation by…
+And when you do take those hard-earned vacation days, you need to turn on your internal "work can wait" mode for the entirety of your vacation by…

 * **Recognizing that dedicated time away from work is actually what makes you more productive**.
 Working on vacation (including compulsively checking your email and other work apps) might feel productive, but you’re only sapping your long-term strength.
 * **Letting go of the idea that you have to know everything that’s going on**.
 If you’re at a moderately sized company, there’s always going to be a lot going on — far more than you can keep a pulse on.
 Relieve yourself of the idea that missing out is a bad thing and not only will your vacation be more pleasant, you’ll be more focused when you return to work.